-A sensor platform for Dutch Smart Meters which comply to DSMR (Dutch Smart Meter Requirements), also known as ‘Slimme meter’ or ‘P1 poort’.
+A sensor platform for Belgian, Dutch, Luxembourg and Swedish Smart Meters which comply to DSMR (Dutch Smart Meter Requirements), also known as ‘Slimme meter’ or ‘P1 poort’.
 Swedish meters with a ‘HAN port’ are not supported by this integration.

 - Currently support DSMR V2.2, V3, V4, V5, Belgian V5 variant, Luxembourg V5 variant (Smarty), Swedish V5 variant and the EasyMeter Q3D (Germany) through the dsmr_parser module by Nigel Dokter.

 - For official information about DSMR refer to: DSMR Document